© 2023 R-Tools Technology Inc.

 The Disk Actions chapter explains disk actions such as:

-•Connect an Image as a Virtual Logical Disk (read-only)
+• Mount an Image as a Virtual Logical Disk ( read-only)

 The Startup Version chapter explains how to perform disk actions using the R-Drive Image Startup Version such as: